 - Shortage of staffing: it’s essential you have enough staff to respond to phone inquiries and form submissions coming from online lead generation efforts.
 If customers are placed on hold too long, or your staff is too busy to answer the phone in time you’ll lose the lead.
 We had a client in retail services that every time I called in to speak with him I would be placed on hold by his front office staff for 7 minutes or more.
 That’s a great way to kill lead generation.

-Below is a chart taken from a franchise retail services client (click here for an article on franchise SEO) client that shows increasing inbound lead calls yet decreasing membership sales — counterintuitive, but certainly indicative of not being able to handle the volume and sell more memberships.
+Below is a chart taken from a franchise retail services client that shows increasing inbound lead calls yet decreasing membership sales — counterintuitive, but certainly indicative of not being able to handle the volume and sell more memberships.

 Compare that chart to the one below highlighting the issue at a different time of year; calls here are decreasing and memberships are increasing — clearly showing operationally that the staff handles lower volumes more effectively.